Does Connecticut law require...

 In 2015, the Connecticut Commission on the Standardization of the Collection of Evidence in Sexual Assault Investigations completed a one-time audit of untested rape kits and found 879 kits at law enforcement agencies across the state.
 In the same year, Governor Dannel Malloy established a multidisciplinary task force to coordinate the tracking and testing of these kits.
 Connecticut law does not require law enforcement agencies to count or track kits.

-In September 2015, the U.S. Department of Justice's Bureau of Justice Assistance announced the Connecticut Department of Emergency Services & Public Protection Division was awarded $1,401,966 in funding to address its backlog through testing kits, investigating and prosecuting cases, and re-engaging victims.
+In 2015, the U.S. Department of Justice Bureau of Justice Assistance awarded $1,401,966 to the Connecticut Department of Emergency Services and Public Protection to test kits, investigate and prosecute cases, and re-engage survivors.

 October 9, 2015